Learn More (FAQ)

 9. Can I just try one session?

-Yes.
-There is no charge for your first session so you can find out what it's like to work with me without financial risk.
-Then you can decide about continuing based on your own experience.
+After one Session, you can decide about continuing based on your own experience.
 Just keep in mind one session will not accomplish all you really need.
 It's better to think in terms of several sessions or a progressive series that can help you enjoy significantly better condition and keep you moving in a positive direction . . .
 Learn More >>

 10. How close together or how far apart should my sessions be?